 Each year, OIE staff plan a workshop to support faculty and advisors in the study abroad process.
 These interactive sessions have addressed such topics as the SATC form and follow-up SATC when pre-approved courses change overseas, appropriate faculty signatures for various courses, work abroad, maximizing the study abroad experience upon return, and best practices for incoming exchange students.
 These workshops provide opportunities for faculty and advisors to share tips and ideas with each other and with study abroad staff from OIE.

-Usually held over lunch in the Spring term, this workshop is enthusiastically attended by 50 involved faculty and advisors from all colleges.
+Usually held over lunch in the spring term, this workshop is enthusiastically attended by 50 involved faculty and advisors from all colleges.
 For more information, contact a study abroad advisor.

 Targeted Information Sessions

-Targeted Pre-Departure Sessions
+Targeted Pre-Departure Orientations